nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests for Notor to return the persons/groups which fit a certain criteria
+1. User requests for Notor to return the persons/groups which fit a certain criteria.
-2. Notor returns a list filtered by said criteria
+2. Notor returns a list filtered by said criteria.

    Use case ends.

 #### General Use Cases

+##### Use case: Export Data

+**MSS**

+1. User requests to export data.
+2. Notor exports the data in CSV format to the directory where Notor belongs.

+   Use case ends.

 ##### UC-CommandError : User enters the wrong command

 Precondition: User passes the wrong parameters, command, or data

-1. Notor detects an error in the entered data, and displays an error message
+1. Notor detects an error in the entered data, and displays an error message.
 2. User corrects their command to not have any errors.
 Steps 1 and 2 are repeated until the data entered are correct.
 Command is executed from where the use case is interrupted.

 #### Basic Person Use Cases